Kepas-Beleglorn/EDXD/README.md

 ---

-If you use journal-limpet.com to backup your journals externally, please run [rename_journals.sh](https://github.com/Kepas-Beleglorn/EDXD/blob/c294a7b66efa32fc31c00a315d5afa241e80a111/rename_journals.sh).
-See  [#133](https://github.com/Kepas-Beleglorn/EDXD/issues/133)

----

 ## Contribute

 As I don't have every single OS on my machine, I'd appreciate any help testing EDXD on several OS.